mmittal2110/avoid-save-password-option/README.md

 DotsFont: A font made of only dots https://github.com/kylewelsby/dotsfont

-we can include this font and apply this font family to input type="text" which we want to display as password
+we can include this font and create a font family css for this.

+Apply this font family to input type="text" which we want to display as password.
+Anything written in this input will appear only as a dot.